bitcoinops/bitcoinops.github.io/_topics/en/bech32.md

-  [taproot][topic taproot] and future segwit-based script upgrades, requiring wallets and services that implemented support for paying the original bech32 address format to upgrade if they want to support paying taproot address and future upgrades.
+  [taproot][topic taproot] and future segwit-based script upgrades, requiring wallets and services that implemented support for paying the original bech32 address format to upgrade if they want to support paying taproot addresses and future upgrades.
 No upgrade is required to continue paying the original (version 0) segwit addresses for P2WPKH and P2WSH scripts.